Links on Android Authority may earn us a commission. Learn more.

 First and foremost, Tensor is a custom piece of silicon designed by Google to be efficient at the things the company most wants to prioritize, such as machine learning-related workloads.
-Needless to say, Tensor is a significant step up from the chips Google used in the previous-generation mid-range Pixel 5.
+Needless to say, the first-generation Tensor in the Pixel 6 is a significant step up from the chips Google used in the previous-generation mid-range Pixel 5.
 In fact, it rubs shoulders with flagship SoCs from the likes of Qualcomm and Samsung.

 That’s no coincidence, though — we know that Google collaborated with Samsung to co-develop and fabricate the Tensor SoC.
 And without delving too deep into the specifications, it’s also worth noting that the chip shares many of the Exynos 2100’s underpinnings, from components like the GPU and modem to architectural aspects like clock and power management.

 Google won’t admit it, but the Tensor SoC shares many of the Exynos 2100’s underpinnings.